 A current value for the DDM field will be computed and the field will be updated for the newly entered 90 Hz percent modulation data.
-If the sum of the 90 and 150 Hz percent modulation fields does not add to 40, the DDM field will display --- in the field and the modulation fields will be highlighted by an on both sides.
+If the sum of the 90 and 150 Hz percent modulation fields does not add to 40, the modulation fields will be highlighted by an (\) on both sides.

 Programs the 150 Hz frequency.
 A frequency from 120.0 Hz to 180.0 Hz in 0.1 Hz steps may be entered.
-Any frequency, other than the default setting of 150.0 Hz, will cause the VAL flag to enunciate.
+Any frequency, other than the default setting of 150.0 Hz, will cause the VAL flag to annunciate.